 Ironically, most parts of the country receive sunlight in abundance throughout the year.
 Yet, research has found that at least 90% of boys and girls across Indian states are deficient in Vitamin D. Even in the capital, up to 97% of school children between the age of 6 and 17 are vitamin D deficient.
 And only 10-11% of these kids exhibit signs of the deficiency.

 Pawan Agarwal, CEO, FSSAI, at the launch event of at the National Bal Bhavan, said, “It is unfortunate that while most children in India suffer from Vitamin D deficiency, there is a severe lack of awareness.
 FFSAI wants to make people aware.
 Through the Noon Assembly initiative, Project Dhoop wants to ensure that this deficiency is rectified.”

-At the event, Retired Major General Dr. R K Marwaha, Scientific Advisor and Senior Consultant Endocrinology, added that “Our human body needs adequate amount of Vitamin D to strengthen the bones and maintain other bodily functions.
-Ten percent of the vitamin D requirement can be met by diet but 90% needs to be met by exposure to sunlight.”
+At the event, Retired Major General Dr R K Marwaha, Scientific Advisor and Senior Consultant Endocrinology, added that “Our human body needs an adequate amount of Vitamin D to strengthen the bones and maintain other bodily functions.
+Ten per cent of the vitamin D requirement can be met by diet but 90% needs to be met by exposure to sunlight.”

 Sun rays are good for us, so we exposed ourselves early in the morning.
 But the best time to do so is between 11:00 AM to 1:00 PM as it helps to boost the Vitamin D levels with UVB radiations.